krisotten/krisotten/README.md

 # 👋 Hello!
-My name is Kris Otten and welcome to my GitHub :)
+Welcome to my GitHub :)

 👩🏻‍🎓 I'm a senior at Indiana University studying Informatics, Computer Science, and Digital Art.
 💻 I am interested in database management using SQL and Python, as well as how I can apply my technical abilities towards creative pursuits.